holmesha/GPT-Meeting-Summary/README.md

 **Contributions are welcome!
 If you have suggestions for improvements or new features/prompt ideas/etc, feel free to submit a pull request or open an issue.**

+GPT Meeting Summary © 2024 by AH is licensed under CC BY-NC-SA 4.0